Your Claude bill is bigger than it should be. Find out where in 60 seconds.

 tokenmin

 Real output from a real ~/.claude.
-Findings are ranked by
+On API-billed accounts, findings

 Live dashboard